 You can play around with textures but, there is a narrow room there.
 Unlike others, there is a single window with a split-screen.

-Wrapping up, melonDS makes a late entry to the party.
+Wrapping up with the last Nintendo DS emulator, melonDS makes a late entry to the party.
 The updates have become consistent in the recent times.
 As a result, we have witnessed a steep growth curve.

 Unzipping ROMS from the dump and then loading is a hectic task.
 You can import the zipped files directly into this DS emulator.